5 Best Ways to Find Your Dream Job

 1. Understand your job search criteria.

-Figure out your top five priorities — whether it is company culture, salary or a specific job position.
-“If you understand what motivates you as an employee then it will be easier to target your applications to opportunities that match your skills and ambitions,” says Paul Sandusky, vice-president of talent acquisition and development at Ceridian, an HR software company.
+Find out your own leading five goals — whether it’s company culture, salary or even a job position that is specific.
+“Then it will be easier to target your applications to opportunities that match your skills and ambitions if you understand what motivates you as an employee,” says Paul Sandusky, vice-president of talent acquisition and development at Ceridian, an HR software company.

 2. Create a list of jobs that meet your criteria.

-Once you’re able to articulate what you’re looking for in a job, use this criteria to guide you in your search.
+As soon as you’re able to articulate just what you’re trying to looking for in a job, use this requirements to guide you in your search.
 Create a list to keep track of information.

 3. Read the job description thoroughly.